Charles W. Colson Papers

 Folder 1-9 contains a transcript of an attack on Colson by a television reporter and folder 10-9 contains a clipping from the New York Times about Prison Fellowship and the mixed response of chaplains to it.
 Folder 11-1 contains clippings, reports, memos and other background material on various approaches to prison reform which the Prison Fellowship staff was considering in their own efforts to what kind of changes and improvements in the prison system the organization should support.
 Folder 11-15 contains a speech which Colson gave to the National Religious Broadcasters which includes many comments and reflections on his experience in government.
 The speech is entitled, "Dare We Speak for God" and deals with how Christians should present themselves and their faith in public forums.
 Folder 1-7 contains signed letters that Colson received from various famous people, including Spiro Agnew, George Bush, Jimmy Carter, Julie Nixon Eisenhower, Richard Nixon, and Ronald Reagan.

 Folder 144-8 contains notes for a meeting he had with former President Nixon.
 These notes were apparently prepared before the meeting and are perhaps suggestions on the attitude that he (Nixon) should take toward the scandal and his resignation of the Presidency.
-Subseries A and B of Series III in this collection contain documentation of Colson's activities and influence as an author and speaker.
+The two subseries Manuscripts series in this collection contain documentation of Colson's activities and influence as an author and speaker.
 Colson's involvement in the continuing development of Prison Fellowship is reflected in these records and is even more extensively documented in Collection 274, the records of Prison Fellowship.
 Most of the files dealing strictly with Prison Fellowship matters are in that collection.

 Date Range: 1962-1981